stripe-archive/mosql/README.md

   * `:source`: The name of the attribute inside of MongoDB.
   * `:type`: (Mandatory) The SQL type.

-This syntax allows to rename MongoDB's attributes during the import.
-For example the MonogDB `_id` attribute will be transferred to a SQL column named `id`.
+Use of the `:source` attribute allows for renaming attributes, and extracting elements of a nested hash using MongoDB's [dot notation][dot-notation].
+In the above example, the `name` and `bio` fields of the `author` sub-document will be expanded, and the MongoDB `_id` field will be mapped to an SQL `id` column.

+At present, MoSQL does not support using the dot notation to access elements inside arrays.

 As a shorthand, you can specify a one-elment hash of the form `name:
 TYPE`, in which case `name` will be used for both the source attribute